mohmodirfanshah/mohmodirfanshah.github.io/index.md

 ## Other Interests

-Mohmod Irfan Shah is a Political Enthusiast, an Aesthete, a Feminist and a Realist.
+Mohmod Irfan Shah is a Political Enthusiast, an Aesthete and a Realist.

 ## Contact